makaylatang/Certificate/README.md

 # Certificate
 ### These are certificate from online courses platforms.

-🌟 Professional Data Scientist Certificate from DataCamp 🌟 Professional Data Analyst Certificate from DataCamp
+🌟 Professional Data Scientist Certificate from DataCamp/n 🌟 Professional Data Analyst Certificate from DataCamp

 #### R